toddanglin/nativescript-trace-raven/README.md

     trace.enable();
 });
 ```
-Then, in your app, just use trace as normal and the output will be sent to Sentry.io.
+Then, in your app, just use trace as normal.
+The output will now be sent to Sentry.io.

 **Example:**
 ```typescript
 trace.write("Something happened in the app", trace.categories.Error, trace.messageType.error);
 ```

-In addition to your trace message, this plug-in will auto-log these additional details to Sentry:
+In addition to the trace message, this plug-in will send these additional details to Sentry:

 - NativeScript runtime version
 - Device Platform (iOS/Android)